 This gradual approach to raising the federal funds rate is evident in FOMC participants' individual assessments of the appropriate monetary policy supporting their forecasts for the next three years and over the long-run.
 These views are summarized in the Federal Open Market Committee's well-known "dot plot."
 The median assessment for each year and for the long run is indicated by the red dot.

 The current range for the federal funds rate target is between 1 and 1.25 percent.
-The median participant envisions the federal funds rate to be 1.4 percent by the end of 2017, 2.1 percent by the end of 2018 and 2.9 percent by the end of 2019.
-This path is consistent with one additional increase for the remainder of the year and three increases in each of the following two years.
+The median participant envisions the federal funds rate to be 1.4 percent by the end of 2017, 2.1 percent by the end of 2018, 2.7 percent by the end of 2019, and 2.9 percent by the end of 2020.
+This path is consistent with one additional increase for the remainder of the year, three increases in 2018, two increases in 2019, and one increase in 2020.
 Compared with previous tightening cycles, this is a far more gradual path.
-Moreover, the median FOMC participant expects the federal funds rate to settle over the longer run at 3.0 percent.
+Moreover, the median FOMC participant expects the federal funds rate to settle over the longer run at 2.8 percent.
 The projections for the longer-run normal federal funds rate have declined from 4.25 percent in January 2012 when the first projection was made.

 1 In 1977, Congress amended the Federal Reserve Act, directing the Board of Governors of the Federal Reserve System and the Federal Open Market Committee to "maintain long run growth of the monetary and credit aggregates commensurate with the economy's long run potential to increase production, so as to promote effectively the goals of maximum employment, stable prices and moderate long-term interest rates."